Wyoming Medicaid for Seniors & Long-Term Care

 • Community Choices Waiver (CCW) — HCBS alternative to nursing facility for eligible adults

-• Comprehensive and Supports (DD) Waiver — for individuals with intellectual/developmental disabilities and acquired brain injuries
+• Comprehensive Waiver and Supports Waiver — together known as Wyoming's DD Waivers, for individuals of all ages with intellectual/developmental disabilities or acquired brain injuries

 • Home health services (physician-ordered nursing or therapy in the home)